NAPANEE COMMUNITY KITTEN RESCUE

 These are the three top priorities.

-They will need a carrier or box that can be kept clean, and from which they cannot wander.
+They will need a carrier or box or incubator that can be kept clean, and from which they cannot wander.

-Babies need to be kept warm until at least 1 month old, no drafts and probably heat from a heating pad or hot water bottles…these must be kept away from the kittens under towels or wrapped well.
-Pads must be kept on LOW.
+Babies need to be kept warm until at least 1 month old, no drafts and heat from a heating pad, SnuggleSafe, or hot water bottles.
+Heating pads on low, and the heat source must be kept away from the kittens with a cover, under towels or wrapped well.
+There is a temperature chart below.

 Kittens 3 to 4 weeks and under will need to be bottle or syringe fed a good milk replacement.

-For the first few feedings after losing their mum, or being intaked, mix formula about 50/50 with pedialyte (or dilute with a little water) and slowly bring it to full strength over the first 12 to 24 hours.
+For the first few feedings after losing their mum, or being brought into care, mix formula about 50/50 with pedialyte (or dilute with a little water) and slowly bring it to full strength over the first 12 to 24 hours.

-Formula must be fed at room temp or slightly warmer and must be kept refrigerated when not in use.
+Formula must be fed at body temperature (use your wrist to check temp), or at least room temp or slightly warmer.
+Mixed formula must be kept refrigerated when not in use.
 Only mix up what you will need in 24 hours, as it will go bad after that and must be thrown out.
 Warm it in a hot water bath…never in the microwave.
-What has been warmed and not used MUST be thrown away.
+What has been warmed once and not used MUST be thrown away.

 This effort is a lot of work, but you are not alone!
 NCKR members are here to provide support and to answer the questions that will undoubtedly arise.
-Please don’t hesitate to ask for help by calling or texting us…613-770-4357
+Please don’t hesitate to ask for help by calling or texting us at 613-770-4357 or 613-242-0759

 The guidelines below will give you the basic information you need to raise un-weaned kittens.